Bencode: Encoding Algorithm

 There are no restrictions on the types of values stored within lists and dictionaries; they may contain other lists and dictionaries, allowing for arbitrarily complex data structures.

 Bencode defines only byte string types, rather than any particular character encoding for storing text.
 Downstream applications and data format specifications that use bencode are free to specify whichever encoding they prefer for encoding text into bencoded byte strings.

 Types of errors in Bencode

-Here is the list of the possible errors that a ill-formatted bencode may have:
+Here is the list of the possible errors that an ill-formatted bencode may have: